everydayrails/everyday-rails/_posts/2011-04-28-rails-try-method.markdown

 In Rails, `try()` lets you call methods on an object without having to worry about the possibility of that object being `nil` and thus raising an exception.
 I know I sometimes forget about it, and I've looked at enough code from other developers to know that I'm not the only one.
 So today I'd like to give you a brief introduction to the method (and hopefully ingrain it a little deeper into my own brain).
 Let's look at some very simple code from a Rails view.

 <div class="box note">
-  <strong>Disclaimer:</strong> While handy, this technique is not a replacement for good techniques like validations and default database values.
+  **Disclaimer:** While handy, this technique is not a replacement for good techniques like validations and default database values.
 Don't get lazy.
 </div>

 ### Before